Kim Jong Un style | Pictures | Reuters

 Kim Jong Un style

-Kim Jong Un greets North Korea's female soccer team as they arrive at Pyongyang International Airport after winning the 2015 EAFF East Asian Cup, in this photo released August 10, 2015.
-REUTERS/KCNA
+North Korean leader Kim Jong Un greets North Korea's female soccer team as they arrive at Pyongyang International Airport on Monday after winning the 2015 EAFF East Asian Cup, in this photo released August 10, 2015.

-Kim Jong Un gives field guidance to the newly-built Medical Oxygen Factory in this undated photo released September 15, 2016.
-KCNA/via Reuters

-Kim Jong Un gives guidance during his visit to various fields of Samjiyon County in this undated photo released November 28, 2016.
 REUTERS/KCNA

 Kim Jong Un provides field guidance to the Wonsan Baby Home and Orphanage in the run-up to a ceremony for their completion, in this photo released June 2, 2015.
 REUTERS/KCNA